 If you write a relatively SEO-friendly blog post (based on the aspects discussed above) the plugin will indicate this with a green bullet.
 Pages with green bullets will help you improve the ranking of the pages on your website.

 The days when a few SEO tricks were enough to get your website to rank well in Google are long gone.
 Nowadays, quality content is king.
-And good content also leads to more Facebook likes and shares, tweets and return visitors to your website.
+And good content also leads to more links, shares, tweets and return visitors to your website.
 Of course, there are always other things you can do to maximize the SEO friendliness of your post, but most importantly, just write very, very good posts!
+Still not sure if your blog post is ready to publish?
+Take a look at this checklist and make sure your good to go!

 Read more: SEO copywriting: the ultimate guide »